rems-project/cn-tutorial/docs/getting-started/case-studies/the-runway.md

 1. The runway has two modes: departure mode and arrival mode.
 The two modes can never be active at the same time.
 Neither mode is active at the beginning of the day.
-<span style="color:red">BCP: Would it be simpler to say it is in arrival mode at the beginning of the day?
+{{ todo("BCP: Would it be simpler to say it is in arrival mode at the beginning of the day?
 What difference would that make?
-(Saying there are two modes and then immediately introducing a third one is a bit confusing.) </span>
+(Saying there are two modes and then immediately introducing a third one is a bit confusing.) ") }}

 2. At any given moment, there is a waiting list of planes that need to land at the airport and planes that need to leave the